 2.1 Selection of Animals:

 A total of twenty cattle diagnosed with endometritis with the help of proper history, clinical examination and trans-rectal ultrasonography in the Department of Animal Reproduction, Gynaecology and Obstetrics, Krantisinh Nana Patil College of Veterinary Science, Shirwal at Teaching Veterinary Clinical Complex (TVCC) during the period from September 4th, 2024 to February 26th, 2025 were selected for this research work.
+Please include ethical issue statement.

 2.2 Anamnesis: